A Semi Centralized Training Decentralized Execution Architecture for Multi Agent Deep Reinforcement Learning in Traffic Signal Control: Approach: Semi-Centralized Training, Decentralized Execution

-{Regional Phase Context $\psi_i^{\text{phase}}$:} The same principles as the local feature counterpart apply, but extended to characterize the coordination environment around $i$.
-Instead of only the current phase of a single intersection, this feature encodes aggregated or neighborhood-level information about active phases, recent switching behavior, or synchronization patterns within $\mathcal{R}(i)$.
-This enables the agent to infer whether it operates within a predominantly compatible, conflicting, or desynchronized regional signal configuration when selecting its next action.
+{Regional phase context $\psi_i^{p}$:} Instead of only the current phase of a single intersection, this feature encodes aggregated or neighborhood-level information about active phases, recent switching behavior, or synchronization patterns within $\mathcal{R}(i)$.
+This enables the intersection agent to infer whether it operates within a mostly compatible or mostly conflicting regional signal configuration when selecting its next action.

-{Regional Throughput Features $\psi_i^{\text{throughput}}$:} Analogously to the local throughput feature, this regional throughput summarizes congestion and discharge indicators at the regional scale, constructed via the receptive filed choices outlined above.
+{Regional throughput features $\psi_i^{t}$:} Regional throughput summarizes congestion and discharge indicators at the regional scale, constructed via the receptive field choices outlined earlier.
 It aggregates quantities such as regional queue burdens, delays, or utilization over $\mathcal{R}(i)$, while preserving a fixed-size encoding.
-In addition, SEMI-CTDE recommends explicitly incorporating throughput indicators at region boundaries (e.g., inflow/outflow at perimeter approaches), so that the regional signal captures how well the region exchanges traffic with its surroundings and where coordinated discharge is most needed.
+In addition, SEMI-CTDE recommends explicitly incorporating throughput indicators at region boundaries, so that the regional signal captures how well the region exchanges traffic with its surroundings and where coordinated discharge is most needed.

-{Regional Spatial/Topological Features $\psi_i^{\text{spatial}}$:} Following the same design logic as the local spatial feature, the regional counterpart encodes structural information at the regional scale in a way that remains portable across alternative partitions.
-Typical elements include the relative position of intersection $i$ within $\mathcal{R}(i)$ , descriptors of the region’s layout, and explicit boundary indicators for nodes or approaches adjacent to other regions.
+{Regional spatial features $\psi_i^{s}$:} This feature encodes structural information at the regional scale in a way that remains portable across alternative partitions.
+Typical elements include the relative position of intersection $i$ within $\mathcal{R}(i)$, descriptors of the region’s layout, and explicit boundary indicators for nodes or approaches adjacent to other regions.
 These features allow the policy to associate distinct coordination behaviors with different regional roles and to learn about cross-region interactions.